BenHowkins/JavaScript_Project/README.md

 ### Issues Arose During Testing

--   The "Game Results" message upon pushing the "Restart Game" button wouldn't revert back to it's original black text and instead would stay the same color as the last team to score and would require a second press of the button to reset completely.
+-   The "Game Results" message upon pushing the "Restart Game" button wouldn't revert to its original black text and instead would stay the same colour as the last team to score and would require a second press of the button to reset completely.
 This issue was corrected when adding the alert message when the game is won and automatically resetting the game after the message is closed instead of having the player manually do it themselves.
--   When the a team scores 5 points and the game is won a message would appear in the "Game Results" message box say which team had won but it was possible to continue the game after this point.
+-   When a team scores 5 points and the game is won a message would appear in the "Game Results" message box saying which team had won but it was possible to continue the game after this point.
 This was fixed by having an alert message pop up instead of the message in the "Game Results" box and having an automatic reset when the alert closes.

 ## Deployment